hassankhanzae/ChP_Segmentation/README.md

 ## Python Code Envoirment Setup

 Install the required packages listed in **requirements.txt** file.
-The code run smoothly with Python 3.8 version and pytorch 12.0 version.
+The code run smoothly with Python 3.8 version.
 Clone the repository and navigate to repository.

 ```bash